oracle/node-oracledb/doc/api.md

 ##### Description

 This method creates a pool of connections with the specified user name, password and connection string.
+A pool is typically created once during application initialization.

 Internally, `createPool()` creates an [Oracle Call Interface Session Pool][6] for each Pool object.